Hotell/blogposts/2018-10/ten-ts-pro-tips-with-react/blogpost.md

 ## Summary

 That's it for today!
 Hope you gonna apply those patterns sooner than later within your code base or even better use them as part of your project style guide.
-If you do please lemme know how it goes !
+If you do, please lemme know how it goes!

 [And remember.
 Respect, is everything! 😅](https://www.youtube.com/watch?v=EloDnA1_XEU)

+Cheers!

 ---